shrinerb/shrine/doc/plugins/keep_files.md

 # Keep Files

-The `keep_files` plugin gives you the ability to prevent files from being deleted.
+The [`keep_files`][keep_files] plugin gives you the ability to prevent files from being deleted.
 This functionality is useful when implementing soft deletes, or when implementing some kind of [event store] where you need to track history.

 The plugin accepts the following options: